Math 195/196 – Mathematics for Elementary Education I/II

 • Find decimal equivalency of a fraction

-• Use and explain the reasoning behind several methods of comparing fractions
+• Use and explain the reasoning behind several methods of comparing fractions.

-• Solve percent increase or decrease problems using
+• Solve percent increase or decrease problems using percent tables and strip diagrams.

 • Understand nuances of language used in percent problems